phoenixdhr/phoenixdhr/README.md

 <h3>💼 Portfolio:</h3>

-- [NFT Marketplace](https://github.com/phoenixdhr/FrondEnd-Web3): NFTPunks, NFTPunks is a decentralized application (dApp) built on Ethereum that allows users to buy, sell and trade non-fungible tokens (NFTs).
+- [NFT Marketplace](https://github.com/phoenixdhr/FrondEnd-Web3): NFTPunks is a decentralized application (dApp) built on Ethereum that allows users to buy, sell and trade non-fungible tokens (NFTs).
 The front-end is built using React.js and Web3.js, while the back-end utilizes Solidity smart contracts.

 - [RafflePay](https://github.com/CevidevsHackaton/EthGlobalHackaton1): is a dApp that allows users to participate in raffles using Ethereum.
 The application is built on top of the Ethereum blockchain and uses Solidity smart contracts for implementing the lottery system.